 Forest function map 2007

+Updated forest resource and monitoring data is plot (stand) level data, which is annually updated by local forest rangers through the Forest Resource Monitoring System (FRMS).
+It includes also information on forest ownership.
 The NFIS data is forest resource data in inventory plot level, collected by the National Forest Inventory and Statistics Program.
-It also includes data of forest compartment and sub-compartment boundaries and forest ownership.
 Forest inventory data from earlier inventory cycles are in status plot level.

 More nationwide and local forest resource data sets can be integrated into the database system according to user needs and data availability.